BertilleT/habitat_mapping/README.md

 ## 1. Presentation of the Project
-### Goal

-The goal of this project is to classify natural habitats using Convolutional Neural Networks (CNNs) applied to Very High Resolution (15 cm per pixel) RGB-NIR images.
+- **Goal**: to classify natural habitats using Convolutional Neural Networks (CNNs) applied to Very High Resolution(VHR) aerial images.

-### Data
-The data is provided by provided by the ecological consultancy firm ECO-MED.
+- **Data**: provided by the ecological consultancy firm ECO-MED.
+Please contact them directly to access it.
     - **Images**: Very High Resolution (15 cm per pixel) RGB-NIR raster images.
-- **Labels**: Vector polygons annotated by ecological experts according to the European Nature Information System(EUNIS) classification.
+    - **Labels**: Vector polygons in a shapefile, annotated by ecological experts according to the European Nature Information System(EUNIS) classification.

-### Method
+    Maps of the geographical split of the data can be found at: https://bertillet.github.io/habitat_mapping/

-Two approaches were evaluated:
+- **Method**: 2 approaches were evaluated:

-- **Pixel-level classification**: Utilizes a UNet model with an EfficientNet B7 encoder.
+    1. Pixel-level classification: UNet model with an EfficientNet B7 encoder.
-- **Patch-level classification**: Employs a ResNet18 model in a two-step process:
-  1. Habitat classification in patches without boundaries
-  2. Boundary detection is included in the model
+    2. Patch-level classification: ResNet18 model in a stepwise design: habitat classification in patches without boundaries, and then boundary detection task is included in the model.

-Additionally, a post-processing step inspired by Conditional Random Fields (CRFs) is applied to smooth the regions predicted by the Patch-level classification model.
+    Also, a post-processing step inspired by Conditional Random Fields (CRFs) is applied to smooth the regions predicted by the Patch-level classification model.

-### Challenges

-- Dataset Inconsistencies and Missing Data
-- Geographical Data Shift
-- Missing Information about plant spcied names
+- **Challenges**: dataset inconsistencies and missing data, geographical data shift, missing information about plant spcies names

 ## 2. Directory Structure